davbrauer/galaxy-workflow-generator/README.md

 We recommend using Google Chrome, Chromium, or Mozilla Firefox.

+### With Kitematic

-- Kitematic users can instead launch the Galaxy instance by following [these instructions](https://docs.docker.com/kitematic/userguide/).
+Kitematic users can instead launch the Galaxy instance by following [these instructions](https://docs.docker.com/kitematic/userguide/).

 <p align="right"><a href="#top">&#x25B2; back to top</a></p>